Effective-medium approach to the resonance distribution of wave scattering in a random point field: Diffusion approximation

-When considering times much longer than the intercollisional time, $\gamma$ can be neglected in front of $n\sigma$.
-Thus, we obtain from Eq.~\eqref{eq:transport-boundary-condition}
+When considering times much longer than the intercollisional time, the variable $\gamma$ in Eq.\ \eqref{eq:transport-boundary-condition} can be neglected in front of $n\sigma$.
+In this way, we obtain a version of Eq.\ \eqref{eq:transport-boundary-condition} which no longer depends on $\gamma$, i.e., giving the time-independent boundary condition

-This is a Robin boundary condition on the density $\avg{\rho(\vect{r})}$ for all $\vect{r}\in\partial\mathcal{V}$.
-Since the coefficients of the two terms in Eq.~\eqref{eq:transport-boundary-condition-approx} are positive, this condition expresses the fact that the density has an inward-facing gradient.
-In the limit $n\sigma\rightarrow\infty$, this condition reduces to a simple Dirichlet boundary condition: $\avg{\rho(\vect{r})}=0$.
-Although this regime is valid for a very large medium, we do not consider this extreme case for the moment.
+on the density $\avg{\rho(\vect{r})}$ for all $\vect{r}\in\partial\mathcal{V}$.
+This is the Robin boundary condition given in the second line of Eq.\ \eqref{eq:diffusion-eigenvalue-system-1}.
+Since the coefficients of the two terms in Eq.\ \eqref{eq:transport-boundary-condition-approx} are positive, this condition expresses the fact that the density has an inward-facing gradient.
+In the far diffusive regime ($n\sigma R\rightarrow\infty$), this condition reduces to a simple Dirichlet boundary condition: $\avg{\rho(\vect{r})}=0$.
+Although this regime is valid for a very large medium, we do not consider this extreme case in this paper.